jknguyen2003/jknguyen2003.github.io/essays/ai.md

 <img width="500px" class="rounded float-start pe-4" src="../img/ai.jpg">

 ### I. Introduction
+  "Hey have you heard of ChatGPT?", those were the words that would change my college career forever.
+I was in the living room with my cousin who was tutoring me for Calculus 3 at the time.
+He casually brought up the topic of ChatGPT which I had never heard of before at the time.
+In that moment, I didn't really think much of it.
+I still didn't even really understand what it was.
+When he pulled it up and showed me the stuff that you can do with AI, I didn't really see the point of it.
+"This just looks like a google search with more steps.", I thought to myself.
+I figured the advantage of it was that it would compile all the information you wanted into one location so it was easier to process.
+The reason I thought this was because at the time, I didn't realize how powerful AI was.
+For me, it was like a boomer listening to heavy metal for the first time.
+I didn't understand it and I was stuck in the old ways.
+    Later that day, I went back to ChatGPT and tried some more prompts.
+I put in some of my homework problems and lo and behold they were solved.
+My mind was blown.
+It was like seeing color for the first time on the television (at least that's how I imagine it would be like).
+My whole world was turned upside down as I realized the amount of time and effort that would be saved with this new thing called ChatGPT.

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: